 1. Reference is made to the Balancing and Settlement Code and, in particular, to the definition of “BSC Procedure” in Section X, Annex X-1 thereof.

-2. This is BSC Procedure 38, Version 23.0 relating to Authorisations.
+2. This is BSC Procedure 38, Version 23.1relating to Authorisations.

-3. This BSC Procedure is effective from 16 June 2020.
+3. This BSC Procedure is effective from.